Where: the Otway Ranges—south-west Victoria

 What: stunning temperate rainforest, good climbs, fun descents, beaches, waterfalls, food, wine, beer, cider, raspberries.

 This ride takes in the lush farmland and temperate rainforest of the Otways, with a visit to the coastal town of Lorne.
-It's roughly a third each of sealed, well-made gravel and rail-trail, and while not high mileage if taken over three days (which I'd recommend), it's very hilly, with two major climbs, two great descents and a lot of undulations in between.
+It's roughly a third each of sealed, well-made gravel and rail-trail, and while not high mileage, it's very hilly, with two major climbs, two great descents and a lot of undulations in between.

 The first third of the ride is on the main road between Birregurra and Lorne, and although there will be some traffic, outside of peak tourist times it shouldn't be too heavy.
 It is on this section you will encounter the first major climb and descent.
 This ascent isn't severe, but the downhill into Lorne is long, windy and fun.

 The hardest climb comes after Lorne on Erskine Falls Road.
-This one is reasonably big and pretty steep in parts, and will get the heart rate up.
+This one is reasonably big and pretty steep in parts.
 This takes you onto Mt Sabine road, an undulating gravel road with very little traffic that more-or-less follows the spine of the ranges.
 After about 25km you will reach Forrest-Apollo Bay Road where you will turn left, and after a few kilometres turn right onto Turtons Track, a single-lane sealed road, again with little traffic.